valdelmeglio/flaskAPIs/README.md

 * [http://flask.pocoo.org/docs/installation/#installation][2]
 * [http://curl.haxx.se/download.html][3]

-or type the following command to install all the requirements listed in the requirements.txt file:
+or type the following command to install all the requirements listed in the requirements.txt file (not curl):
 ``` Bash
 $ pip install -r requirements.txt
 ```